mongodb/docs/source/includes/considerations-edit-deployment.rst

    ``/data/process.bak.UNIQUENAME``.
 The ``UNIQUENAME`` is a random string that |mms| generates.

-Before you can change the :term:`storage engine` for a standalone instance or replica set, you must give the {+aagent+} write access to the MongoDB :term:`data directory`'s *parent* directory.
+Before you can change the :manual:`storage engine </reference/glossary/#std-term-storage-engine>` for a standalone instance or replica set, you must give the {+aagent+} write access to the MongoDB :term:`data directory`'s *parent* directory.
 The agent creates a temporary backup of the data in the parent directory when updating the storage engine.
-Storage engine changes on standalone instances also require adequate disk space to perform a full :db-tools:`/mongodump` and :db-tools:`/mongorestore`.
+Storage engine changes on standalone instances also require adequate disk space to perform a full :dbtools:`/mongodump` and :dbtools:`/mongorestore`.
 This disk space is then restored to the instance after the storage engine configuration change. |mms| *does not* delete the backup directories.

-You cannot change the storage engine on a :term:`config server`.
+You cannot change the storage engine on a :manual:`config server </reference/glossary/#std-term-config-server>`.
 For more information on storage engines and the available options, see :manual:`Storage </core/storage>` in the MongoDB manual.